DN Initiatives, Centers, and Resources

 Launched in 2010 as a joint collaboration between the NIA and the Alzheimer's Association, IADRP enables users to assess the portfolios of major organizations for areas of overlap as well as areas of opportunities in which to collaborate and coordinate in a collective effort to advance AD research.

-The goal of the National Cell Repository for Alzheimer’s Disease (NCRAD) is to help researchers find genes that increase the risk for Alzheimer’s disease (AD) and dementia.
+The goal of the National Centralized Repository for Alzheimer's Disease and Related Dementias (NCRAD) is to help researchers find genes that increase the risk for Alzheimer’s disease (AD) and dementia.

 The NIH Toolbox® is a comprehensive set of neuro-behavioral measurements that quickly assess cognitive, emotional, sensory, and motor functions.